 Symptoms of a yeast infection may mimic other conditions.
 Hence physical examination and laboratory testing are very important.
-The risk factors that may increase the chances of developing a yeast infection include antibiotics usage, diabetes mellitus, pregnancy, hormonal birth control, and immunocompromised conditions such as HIV, chemotherapy, or some medications.
+The risk factors that may increase the chances of developing a yeast infection include antibiotic usage, diabetes mellitus, pregnancy, hormonal birth control, and immunocompromised conditions such as HIV, chemotherapy, or some medications.
 It is essential to test and diagnose accurately when symptoms are bothersome and before starting any treatment.

 Enhancing Healthcare Team Outcomes

 A primary care physician can easily diagnose candidiasis, but it can pose a problem when it recurs or is present in immunocompromised individuals.
 For the care of such individuals, it is important to have the help of the pharmacist who will be vital in guiding the treatment of resistant or recurrent infections.
-Obstetrics/gynecology may also be helpful in pregnant females along with nursing who can educate on lifestyle modification.
+Obstetrics/gynecology may also be helpful in pregnant females along with nurses who can educate them on lifestyle modification.

-Oral candidiasis usually occurs beneath denture bearing areas.
+Oral candidiasis usually occurs beneath denture-bearing areas.
 Thus diagnosis and treatment of oral candidiasis are often done by the dentist.
 Proper oral hygiene instructions should be given to denture patients to prevent the development of oral candidiasis.
 The dentist should consult with the physician to find out any underlying immunocompromising situation.
 Nanomaterial incorporated dentures can be given to patients who are susceptible to oral candidiasis.